Wavelyio/wavely-docs/docs/api/simcard-groups.md

 [SimCardGroup](../simcard-groups/#simcardgroup)

-## Endpoint: Delete sim card group by id
+## Endpoint: Delete SIM card group by id

 **Description**

-Delete sim card group by id
+Delete SIM card group by id

 **Endpoint:** `DELETE /simcardgroups/{simCardGroupGlobalId}`

-## Endpoint: Add sim card to group
+## Endpoint: Add SIM card to group

 **Description**

-Add a collection of sim cards to a sim card group.
+Add a collection of SIM cards to a SIM card group.
 Moving them if they already belong to a different group.

 **Endpoint:** `POST /simcardgroups/{simCardGroupGlobalId}/simcards`